austin-lai/SharePoint-M365-EntraID-Automation-Toolkits/README.md

 pwsh -NoProfile
 ```

-To permanent fix it, you either find out which version is conflicted or remove all and install the correct and specific version of `Microsoft.Graph`.
+To permanent fix it, you either find out which version is conflicted **OR** remove all and install the correct and specific version of `Microsoft.Graph`.

 <br>